Sports in Orange County, California: Major league sports teams

 The Major League Baseball team in Orange County is the Los Angeles Angels.
-The team, at the time known as the Anaheim Angels, won the World Series under manager Mike Scioscia in 2002.
-In 2005, new owner Arte Moreno wanted to change the name to "Los Angeles Angels" in order to better tap into the Los Angeles media market, the second largest in the country.
+After playing its first six seasons in Los Angeles, the team, at the time known as the California Angels, began playing at the new Anaheim Stadium where they have remained ever since.
+Changing their name to the Anaheim Angels, the club won its first American League pennant in 2002, then defeated the San Francisco Giants in the World Series under manager Mike Scioscia.
+In 2005, new owner Arte Moreno wanted to change the name to "Los Angeles Angels" in order to better tap into the Los Angeles media market, the second-largest in the country.
 However, the standing agreement with the city of Anaheim demanded that they have "Anaheim" in the name, so they became the Los Angeles Angels of Anaheim.
 This name change was hotly disputed by the city of Anaheim, prompting a lawsuit by the city of Anaheim against Angels owner Arte Moreno, won by Moreno.
+By the 2016 season, the club dropped Anaheim from its name and reverted to its original name the Los Angeles Angels though the team often doesn't refer to any geographic identifier in marketing or merchandise.

-The county's National Hockey League team, the Anaheim Ducks, won the 2007 Stanley Cup beating the Ottawa Senators.
-They also came close to winning the 2003 Stanley Cup finals after winning three games in a seven-game series against the New Jersey Devils.
+The county's National Hockey League team, the Anaheim Ducks, first began play in 1993 as an expansion team.
+Owned first by the Disney Corporation, the club was first known as the Anaheim Mighty Ducks (in honor of the popular Disney film The Mighty Ducks) and first made the NHL playoffs during the 1996-97 season.
+The Mighty Ducks earned their first conference championship in the 2002-03 season and came close to winning the Stanley Cup finals, losing 4-3 in a hard-fought seven-game series against the New Jersey Devils.
+For the 2006-07 season, the club changed its name to the Anaheim Ducks and went on to win its first (and to date, only) Stanley Cup beating the Ottawa Senators 4-1.
+From 1996 to 2017, the Ducks franchise reached the NHL playoffs 14 times in 21 seasons.
+However, the club has not reached the postseason since then.
+Throughout its history, the Ducks have played at the Honda Center, previously known as the Arrowhead Pond of Anaheim from 1993 to 2006.

-The National Football League left the county when the Los Angeles Rams relocated to St. Louis in 1995.
-However, upon the Chargers relocation to Los Angeles a year after the Rams' return to Southern California, they established headquarters in Costa Mesa, despite playing across the county line in Los Angeles County.
+The Los Angeles Rams of the National Football League played in Anaheim Stadium from 1980 until 1995 when the team left the county after relocating to St. Louis.
+However, upon the Chargers relocation to Los Angeles a year after the Rams' return to Southern California in 2017, they established headquarters in Costa Mesa, despite playing across the county line in Los Angeles County until 2024 when they moved their headquarters to El Segundo.

-The Los Angeles Clippers played some home games at The Arrowhead Pond, now known as the Honda Center, from 1994 to 1999, before moving to Staples Center, which they share with the Los Angeles Lakers.
+The Los Angeles Clippers played some home games at The Arrowhead Pond, now known as the Honda Center, from 1994 to 1999, before moving to Staples Center, which they shared with the Los Angeles Lakers from 1999 to 2024 after which they moved into their own arena, Intuit Dome.